kpsimon/data-sci-sql/README.md

-# data-sci
+# data-sci-sql
 Learning data science!
+This repo will be geared towards the SQL side.